iGPSport SR30 Review: Just Another Cycling Radar?

 And lastly, I experienced connection and freezing issues.
 The radar wouldn’t pair with the BSC300 computer after I disconnected the SR30 from the Edge 840.
 Turning both the SR30 and BSC300 off and on helped.

 Freezing issues manifested themselves in that I could not turn the radar off at all.
 It would not turn off even after pressing and holding the power button for over a minute.
-It just had to discharge.
+I just had to discharge it.

 iGPSport SRTL SR30 vs. Other Cycling Radars

-The following table summarizes the technical specifications of SRTL SR30 and other popular cycling radars, like the Garmin Varia RTL515, Magene L508, or Bryton Gardia R300.
+The following table summarizes the technical specifications of the SRTL SR30 and other popular cycling radars, such as the Garmin Varia RTL515, Magene L508, or Bryton Gardia R300L.

 Dimensions98.6×19.7×39.6 mm